 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-Persons violating Paraguayan laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Paraguay are severe, and convicted offenders can expect long jail sentences and heavy fines.
-If you should find yourself in jail or legal trouble, you can contact the Consular Section of the U.S. Embassy and consult the Embassy Website for a list of local attorneys.

 Travel & Transportation

-Public transportation is readily available for urban and inter-city travel.
+Public Transportation: Public transportation is readily available for urban and inter-city travel.
 Buses vary in maintenance conditions and may not meet U.S. safety standards.
-Armed robberies and pick-pocketing occur on buses in cities and rural areas, sometimes with the apparent collusion of the bus driver.
-Taxis are available and may be called using telephone numbers listed in the newspapers.
-“Remises” and Radio Taxis are the preferred option since their routes are monitored by established dispatch companies.
+Taxis are available and may be called using telephone numbers listed in newspapers.
 No passenger train service exists.
 Bicycle travel may not be safe because of traffic and other road hazards.

+See our Road Safety page for more information.
+Visit the website of Paraguay’s national tourist office and national authority responsible for road safety.
+The Touring and Automobile Club provides some roadside assistance to its members.
+The club may be contacted in Asuncion by visiting its offices at 25 de Mayo near Avenida Brazil or by calling 210-550 to 210-553.
 Intercity highway maintenance is not equal to U.S. standards.
-The privately maintained toll road between Caaguazu and Ciudad del Este and the routes between Asuncion and Encarnacion and Asuncion and Pedro Juan Caballero are in good condition.
-Most other intercity routes are in good to fair condition with brief stretches in poor condition.
+The privately maintained toll road between Caaguazu and Ciudade Del Este and the routes between Asuncion and Encarnacion and Asuncion and Pedro Juan Caballero are in good condition.
 The Trans-Chaco route is in fair condition except for the portion between Mariscal Estigarribia and the Bolivian border, which is unpaved and at times impassable.